AdobeDocs/experience-manager-64.en/help/assets/using/managing-image-presets.md

 ### Image Preset Options {#image-preset-options}

 When you create or edit image presets, you have the options described in this section.
-In addition, Adobe recommends these “best practice” option choices to start:
+In addition, Adobe recommends the following three *best practice* option choices to start:

 * **Format** (**Basic** tab) - Select **JPEG** or another format that meets your requirements.
 All web browsers support the JPEG image format; it offers a good balance between small files sizes and image quality.
 However, JPEG format images use a lossy compression scheme that can introduce unwanted image artifacts if the compression setting is too low.
 For that reason, Adobe recommends setting the compression quality to 75.
 This setting offers a good balance between image quality and small file size.